 Coverage & Claims

 Actual cash value (ACV) from your insurance is not the same as an adjusted amount — it's an estimate on their books.
 I would get another person to look at the vehicle and get another opinion on the adjustment to make sure it was accurate before trying to fight the claims department.
-If you have any questions, don't hesitate to ask.

 The answer to that really depends on your policy.
 If you don't have a specific part of your policy that outlines "new car replacement," you will most likely get the actual cost value of your vehicle.